-Figure 6 - Socket, 2 pin headers, Q1, Q2, speaker, and LED installed
+Figure 7 - Socket, 2 pin headers, Q1, Q2, speaker, and LED installed

-Snap the RCA connector into place and be sure it is fully seated into the board before soldering.
+- Snap the RCA connector into place and be sure it is fully seated into the board before soldering.
 It will take some extra heat to solder this part in so don't rush it.
-Be careful here since the body of the RCA jack will get extremely hot while it's being soldered, so don't touch and avoid a painful burn.
-Once the connector is snapped in place it will stay there while you solder it.

-Now install the rotary encoder.
-Again, insure that the encoder is fully seated and its bottom flush with the surface of the PC board before soldering.
-You may have to tweak one or more of the five encoder leads in order to get the part to fit in the PCB holes.
-Make sure each pin goes through the board before soldering.

-Be sure to remove the protective film cover from the speaker so you will be able to hear the sidetone loud and clear.
+Be careful since the body of the RCA jack will get extremely hot while it's being soldered, so don't touch and avoid a painful burn.
+Once the connector is snapped in place it will stay there while you solder it. - Now install the rotary encoder.
+Insure that the encoder is fully seated and its bottom flush with the surface of the PC board before soldering.
+You may have to tweak one or more of the five encoder leads to get the part to fit properly in the PCB holes.
+Double verify the leads before soldering. - Be sure to remove the protective film cover from the speaker. - Install U1 in its socket.
+You may need to straighten the IC's leads as shown in the lower left picture.
+Push just enough to bend but not crush the leads, using two hands helps.
+Once the leads are right press the IC into the socket as shown in the lower right picture.
+The red arrow shows where the IC's dot goes.
+The silver dot on the IC signifies that the part has been programmed.